Automated-Income-Machine/EVM-Disassembler/README.md

 # EVM-Disassembler

 The main purpose of this project is the EVM bytecodes parsing.
-However, disassembler has been implemented for testing.
+However, a disassembler has been implemented for testing.

 ### Downloading and compilation
 ```sh